Staying Sober in College

-College is often a place where young people experiment with drugs and alcohol.
-In fact, many view this experimentation as part of the college experience.
-What starts as seemingly harmless experimentation can quickly progress to regular abuse and even addiction.
-Some of the most common substances abused among the college crowd include alcohol, marijuana, prescription medications, cocaine, and heroin.
+College is often a place where young people experiment with drugs and alcohol and is often the time where young people first engage in substance use.1 In fact, many view this experimentation as part of the college experience, but it can also lead to regular abuse and even addiction.
+Some of the most common substances of abuse that are used among the college crowd include alcohol, marijuana, amphetamines, cocaine, and MDMA (ecstasy and Molly).

 Some students, however, opt to stay away from drugs and alcohol while in college.
-Whether they have struggled with substance abuse in the past or simply choose to avoid trying these substances in the first place, staying sober in college is an option that many choose.
+Whether they have struggled with substance abuse in the past or simply choose to avoid trying these substances in the first place, staying sober in college is an option that some students choose.

 Alcohol and Binge Drinking